salahjebali/DeepLearningApplications_labs/lab2/README.md

 |  250   |   Sufficient   |        Sufficient          |        Good      |   Insufficient|

 In general I would say that the performances are quite low.
 It seems to have a **sufficient** coherence with Dante's style, because at first it reminds of some of his poems.
 But when you start reading properly, there are some sentences that seems grammarly correct but without any semantic sense.
 Moreover, La Divina Commedia is written in triples, but sometimes it produced verses in pairs or four, that is not coherent with the metric.
-Having said that, I decide to put Insufficient wherever I found in the outcome something not in triplets.
+Having said that, I decide to put **insufficient** wherever I found in the outcome something not in triplets.

 In general, It seems that the length of the output doesn't influence a lot in this range, it can be that shorter output has less chanches to comit a metric error.